 hello, my name is ethar hamid (she/her).
 I’m a beginning writer/illustrator located in Sterling, Virginia.
 I graduated from my undergraduate program in 2021 with a degree in liberal studies (i.e., liberal arts and sciences–multidisciplinary studies/general studies).
 I’m originally from Sudan, where I was born.
 I immigrated to the States with my family when I was about five years old, back in 1999.
 But we’ve also moved around a lot; and so we’ve lived in the United Arab Emirates (where I’d spent middle school); and Qatar (where I’d lived from ages 23–27). | My favorite colors are yellow and orange.
 I’m currently diagnosed with chronic paranoid schizophrenia, although I had a former diagnosis of schizoaffective disorder when I was younger.
 I see a nice psychiatrist here in NoVA/northern Virginia, for treatment and medication management.

 I was sorta a volunteer at INMED Partnerships for Children, a community center in Sterling.
 I helped with office work and donation sorting, a few hours a week, for a month.
 I had previously tutored after school there, too; I tutored elementary schoolers in math and reading for one hour a week, over a five month period.
 And I also worked a little bit with NAMI-NoVA—the National Alliance on Mental Illness, northern Virginia.
 I tabled at different events, I helped with a fundraising drive, and I helped with certain small projects and tasks that needed completion.
 And I was a food pantry volunteer at Catholic Charities of Sterling Va, for 2.5 months.
 And I also taught ESL classes with Catholic Charities for a few months; English as a second language, evening classes. | Some other things I did are that I volunteered for Black Connect, an organization with a main chapter in Florida.
 It aims to close the racial wealth gap through entrepreneurship, small business creation (black-owned businesses), social networking, and other positive engagements.
 Its emphasis is in working with low and moderate income communities.
 And I also volunteered with My Sister’s House, an organization in Sacramento, California that provides shelter, job placement, a 24-hr. helpline, and other community services for abused women, domestic abuse survivors.
 I helped with video production/editing in specific, for both of the aforementioned volunteer roles.
 And I also volunteered with Friends for a Nonviolent World, an organization based in Saint Paul, Minnesota.
 I designed a few images, and I helped to illustrate a wall calendar.
-I.e., I helped with graphic design and illustration, for marketing and visual design use, promotional use. -The three aforementioned roles were done remotely, via email and video conferencing, during ’22 and ’23. https://www.youtube.com/watch?v=IUtR85Evnoo ~ https://www.youtube.com/watch?v=Qczbn-RgJhI&t=225s
+I.e., I helped with graphic design and illustration, for marketing and visual design use, promotional use. -These three aforementioned roles were done remotely, via email and video conferencing, during ’22 and ’23. https://www.youtube.com/watch?v=IUtR85Evnoo ~ https://www.youtube.com/watch?v=Qczbn-RgJhI&t=225s

-And one of my main career goals is actually to self-publish my essay collections, poetry collections, and art books/zines—self-publish them on Kindle, Nook, and other self-publishing platforms.
-I plan to sell them for like, 99 cents each, or something. | And soon enough, within a couple of years, I wanna compile all the poems I’ve ever written into a self-published poetry collection.
-Maybe one day I can also submit to small publishing companies too, for their consideration. | And so one of my main career goals is to become an indie author of essay/poetry collections and zines.
+And one of my main career goals is actually to self-publish my essay collections, poetry collections, graphic novels, and children’s picture books—self-publish them on Kindle, Nook, and other self-publishing platforms.
+I plan to sell them for like, 99 cents each, or something.
+Maybe I can also submit to small publishing companies too, for their consideration.
+And so one of my main career goals is to become an indie author//illustrator.

-I actually have several different interests, like literature/creative writing; visual arts/drawing; teaching creative writing and English literature; ESL; disability studies; mental health advocacy; vocational development; nonprofit organizations; small press publishing; religious studies; interfaith efforts; immigration studies; and foreign languages, Arabic and Spanish. | I hope everything goes ok for me and for everyone in similar circumstances.
+I actually have several different interests, like literature/creative writing; visual arts/drawing; teaching; disability studies; mental health advocacy; nonprofit organizations; free-size/modest fashion; religious studies; interfaith efforts; immigration studies; and foreign languages, Arabic and Spanish. | I hope everything goes ok for me and for everyone in similar circumstances.
 And everyone, everywhere.
-We’re all god’s children, we all deserve every success, health, and happiness. -September 21, 2025.
+We’re all god’s children, we all deserve every success, health, and happiness. -Jan.
+23, 2026.

 https://findingapeacefulplace.wordpress.com/2025/05/01/essay-c/